James Wharton (racing driver)

-Wharton was the runner-up for the 2024 Formula Regional European Championship, driving for Prema Racing.
-He was a race winner in Italian F4, finishing fourth in 2023.
+Wharton was the runner-up in the 2024 Formula Regional European Championship, and was the 2023 Formula 4 UAE champion.
+He was a race winner in Italian F4 and FIA Formula 3.
 He was a member of the Ferrari Driver Academy between 2021 and 2023.

 Career

 Karting

 Wharton began karting at the age of eight in his homeland of Australia.
 Following two years in Mini and Cadet karting, he won eight out of ten races in his 2017 season, winning the Australian Championship in the process.
 Following that, he and his father moved to Europe to progress his career, where he spent four years contracted to Parolin, competing in various continental championships.
 At the end of 2020, Wharton was added to the All Road Management stable managed by Nicolas Todt.